tractdb/tummytrials/README.md

     cordova 6.0.0
     cordova ios platform 3.9.2

-TO check versions of various cordova plugins use
+To check versions of various cordova plugins use

     cordova plugin help